SauravSngh01/Stray-Dogs/README.txt

+🐾 Stray Dog
-Stray Dog is a fun and challenging 2D arcade-style game built with Pygame.
-In this game, you play as a boy who must dodge a stray dog while collecting coins scattered throughout the level.
-As you progress, the difficulty increases, making the game more intense and rewarding!
+Stray Dog is a fun and challenging 2D arcade-style game built using Python and Pygame.
+In this game, you play as a boy trying to dodge a stray dog while collecting coins scattered throughout the map.
+As you collect more coins, the game becomes faster and harder — testing your reflexes and strategy!

 🎮 Gameplay
-You control a boy character using keyboard arrow keys.
+You control a boy character using the keyboard arrow keys.

-A stray dog chases you around the map.
+A stray dog actively chases you around the map.

-Your goal is to collect coins while avoiding the dog.
+Your goal is to collect as many coins as possible while avoiding the dog.

-As you collect more coins, the level increases, and so does the game speed and difficulty.
+With every few coins collected, the level increases — and so does the game speed and difficulty.

 If the dog touches you — Game Over!

 🧩 Features
-Smooth player and enemy movement
+🚶‍♂️ Smooth player and enemy movement

-Collision detection between player, coins, and dog
+🪙 Collision detection for player, coins, and the dog

-Increasing difficulty with each level
+⚡ Increasing difficulty with each level

-Score and level display
+📈 Score and level display

-Game over screen and restart option
+☠️ Game Over screen with restart option

 🛠️ Tech Stack
 Language: Python